 2) Not having a proper plan

 While most companies may have a general plan in their minds, they may not have thought about the specifics of their idea and objectives.
 Looking at PR activities in a superficial way can cause you problems in PR strategy planning and rob you of the time required to establish a crisis management plan.

 Whether it is about your industry, your target media professionals, or your audience, not doing the right research will prove to the industry that you do not have sufficient knowledge to emerge into the market.
 From the lack of planning, you may run the risk of developing inconsistent and ineffective plans.
 Rather than looking at the big picture, you only focus on one aspect of it.
 For example, if one of your main goals is “increasing brand awareness,” you need to measure everything that goes into trying to reach this goal.

 3) Hiring expensive agencies

 Tying in with the previous point, a company without a solid plan may not succeed.
 That does not necessarily mean that you are incapable of developing a project; you may simply need some help.
-While established companies can afford to pay thousands of dollars for a marketing/PR agency.
-There are PR professionals and agencies that do the same work at a fraction of the cost.
+Established companies can afford to pay thousands of dollars for a marketing/PR agency.
+Luckily for smaller companies, there are PR professionals and agencies that do the same work at a fraction of the cost.